-- a) Lands designated Environmental Protection Area (EPA) Valleylands on Schedule 'AA' - Detailed Land Use shall be subject to the provisions of Section 2.2.2.4.2 of the Official Plan (Revised 1987) as amended, as further modified by the provisions of this Secondary Plan. - b) EPA Valleyland shown on Schedule 'AA' Detailed Land Use shall be defined by the stable top-of-bank or the Regulatory Flood Line whichever is greater; both of which shall be established in the field and surveyed and/or supported by technical studies to the satisfaction of the Town and the Toronto and Region Conservation Authority. - c) EPA Valleyland shall be conveyed to the Town or other regulatory agency as a condition of development approval on adjacent lands or in accordance with provisions in a development agreement required prior to final approval of development applications within the Secondary Plan.
+a) Lands designated Environmental Protection Area (EPA) - Valleylands on Schedule 'AA' - Detailed Land Use shall be subject to the provisions of Section 2.2.2.4.2 of the Official Plan (Revised 1987) as amended, as further modified by the provisions of this Secondary Plan.

+b) EPA - Valleyland shown on Schedule 'AA' - Detailed Land Use shall be defined by the stable top-of-bank or the Regulatory Flood Line whichever is greater; both of which shall be established in the field and surveyed and/or supported by technical studies to the satisfaction of the Town and the Toronto and Region Conservation Authority, and shall include the buffer described in 6.7.2 e).